 Or for CryoLife:

-When making comparisons between similar businesses, investors may find ROCE useful.
-In this analysis, CryoLife's ROCE appears meaningfully below the 10% average reported by the Medical Equipment industry.
-This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
+One way to assess ROCE is to compare similar companies.
+Using our data, CryoLife's ROCE appears to be significantly below the 10.0% average in the Medical Equipment industry.
+This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
 Independently of how CryoLife compares to its industry, its ROCE in absolute terms is low; especially compared to the ~2.7% available in government bonds.
 Readers may wish to look for more rewarding investments.

-CryoLife has total assets of US$587m and current liabilities of US$36m.
-Therefore its current liabilities are equivalent to approximately 6.2% of its total assets.
-With barely any current liabilities, there is minimal impact on CryoLife's admittedly low ROCE.
+CryoLife has total assets of US$597m and current liabilities of US$37m.
+Therefore its current liabilities are equivalent to approximately 6.3% of its total assets.
+CryoLife has a low level of current liabilities, which have a negligible impact on its already low ROCE.

 The Bottom Line On CryoLife's ROCE

 Nevertheless, there are potentially more attractive companies to invest in.
-You might be able to find a better investment than CryoLife.
-If you want a selection of possible winners, check out this free list of interesting companies that trade on a P/E below 20 (but have proven they can grow earnings).
+Of course, you might also be able to find a better stock than CryoLife.
+So you may wish to see this free collection of other companies that have grown earnings strongly.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.